 Required Capabilities.
-Each sensor is required to detect the Cherenkov light emitted by charged particles with high sensitivity and a time resolution of a few nanoseconds (nsec) and high dynamic range.
+Each sensor is required to detect the Cherenkov light emitted by charged particles with high sensitivity and a time resolution of a few nanoseconds (ns) and high dynamic range.
 Requirements include:

-- Time resolution: 5 nsec (Actual: ~3 nsec) - Time synchronization to master clock: <3 nsec (Actual: 1.5 nsec) - Noise rate (with deadtime): 500 Hz (Actual: ~350 Hz) - Linear dynamic range: 200PE/15 nsec (Actual: ~500 PE/15 ns) - Failure rate (permanent failures): <5%/15yr (Forecast: <2.5%/15yr) - Deadtime within run: <1% (Actual: < 0.01%)
+- Time resolution: 5 nsec (Actual: ~3 ns) - Time synchronization to master clock: < 3 ns (Actual: 1.5 ns) - Noise rate (with deadtime): 500 Hz (Actual: ~350 Hz) - Linear dynamic range: 200 PE/15 ns (Actual: ~500 PE/15 ns) - Failure rate (permanent failures): < 5%/15yr (Forecast: < 2.5%/15yr) - Deadtime within run: < 1% (Actual: < 0.01%)

-For IceCube, timing precision at the level of a few nsec is necessary to maximize the accuracy of angular reconstruction; when looking for point sources of neutrinos in the sky, having two tracks pointing to the same spot within 0.5 degrees is more significant than having them point to the same spot within 1 degree, because random background tracks are four times more likely to occur within 1 degree.
+For IceCube, timing precision at the level of a few nanoseconds is necessary to maximize the accuracy of angular reconstruction; when looking for point sources of neutrinos in the sky, having two tracks pointing to the same spot within 0.5 degrees is more significant than having them point to the same spot within 1 degree, because random background tracks are four times more likely to occur within 1 degree.

-The dynamic range of 200 photoelectrons per 15 is relevant in IceCube DOMs in order to measure light near high-energy tracks, which is directly proportional to their energy (loss).
+The dynamic range of 200 photoelectrons (PE) per 15 ns is relevant in IceCube DOMs in order to measure light near high-energy tracks, which is directly proportional to their energy (loss).
 For extremely high energies, the light will saturate nearby DOMs, and the energy must be determined with more distant DOMs, requiring a precise simulation of the photon propagation over large distances.